Micro-business is a key job generating strategy.

 Micro-businesses create jobs and generate income.

-In 2011, our members served 21,000 businesses with training, business technical assistance and loans.
-These firms, which were largely start-ups, created or supported 37,000 new jobs in California.
+Annually our members serve about 21,000 businesses with training, business technical assistance and loans.
+These firms, which are largely start-ups, create or support 37,000 new jobs in California.

 • The businesses created a total of $1.5 billion in economic activity– raising state revenues, decreasing demand for government services and putting more money into local and state economies.